 The night guard also gives the muscles in the jaw a cushioning effect if you do try to

 .
-Its presence lightens the tension put on the jaw and prevents pain in the area as well as tooth enamel loss.Prevent Future Tooth Damage
+Its presence lightens the tension put on the jaw and prevents pain in the area as well as tooth enamel loss.Why Choose a Custom-Made Night Guard?

 Put an end to the discomfort caused by conditions like bruxism or TMJ disorders.
-Our Portage, MI, family dentist would be more than happy to custom-fit you for your very own night guard.
+Our dentist in Portage serving Greater Kalamazoo, MI, would be more than happy to custom-fit you for your very own night guard.
 Call Courtside Dental today at (269) 327-1011 to request an appointment.

 This blog post has been updated.